Kevhec/100-days-of-code/log.md

 **Today's Progress**: Another frontEndMentor challenge!

 **Thoughts:** Today's challenge was a relief one not as the yesterday one wich was pretty challenging.
 But as every project I do for the platform It was filled with new learnings.
 This time I used the *background-repeat* porperty to save some lines for my html and I really liked the results, take a look to the challenge's README in it's repo linked below!
+Tomorrow my goal is to start the implementation of a recently learned JavaScript feature.
+It consists in the validation of forms.
+I'm specially interested in reading some documentations of regular expressions to validate things like e-mail structure or password required elements!

 **Links to work:**
 - [Repo - Social proof section](https://github.com/Kevhec/frontEndMentor/tree/master/projects/Social_proof_section)